The Condensed Fiber Product and Zesting: The categories and

-Recall from \cite{DNO} the definition of fusion categories over a symmetric category \( \cE \).
-A fusion category over \( \cE \) is a fusion category \( \cC \) equipped with a braided functor \( T: \cE \to \mathcal{Z}(\cC) \), where \( \mathcal{Z}(\cC) \) denotes the Drinfeld center of \( \cC \).
-The key requirement is that the composition of \( T \) with the forgetful functor \( \mathcal{Z}(\cC) \to \cC \) is faithful.
 According to \cite{DNO}, fusion categories over \( \cE \) form a 2-category; for the definitions of monoidal functors and natural transformations over \( \cE \), we refer the reader to the same source.
-Moreover, a tensor product is defined on this 2-category, making it into a monoidal 2-category.
+Moreover, a tensor product $\boxtimes_{\cE}$ is defined on this 2-category, making it into a monoidal 2-category.

 The categories in \( \cT(G, \cB_z) \) and \( \cT^{nd}(G, \cB_z) \) can be viewed as objects in the 2-category of fusion categories over \( \cB_z \), since any \( G \)-crossed braided fusion category \( \cC \) is a central extension via its \( G \)-braiding.
 Specifically, the \( G \)-braiding induces a braided functor from the trivial component \( \cC_e \) to the Drinfeld center \( \mathcal{Z}(\cC) \).
 Since the composition with the forgetful functor \( \mathcal{Z}(\cC) \to \cC \) is simply the inclusion of \( \cC_e \) into \( \cC \), we obtain a braided functor \( T_\cC: \cB_z \to \mathcal{Z}(\cC) \).